joelhenryclark123/beaver/README.md

 # Beaver
 *A manageable to do list*

-This project is inspired by the [Paradox of Choice](https://en.wikipedia.org/wiki/The_Paradox_of_Choice "Wikipedia"), [Getting Things Done Step 1](https://gettingthingsdone.com/insights/step-1-capture/), and user feedback!
+This project is inspired by the [Paradox of Choice](https://en.wikipedia.org/wiki/The_Paradox_of_Choice "Wikipedia") and [Getting Things Done Step 1](https://gettingthingsdone.com/insights/step-1-capture/)!

 ## How it works